jurerotar/Pillage-First-Ask-Questions-Later/README.md

 spare time.

 The second reason is personal.
 Building a complex frontend-only app at this scale is a unique challenge, and I wanted to see how far I could push it.
-This project gives me the opportunity to explore problems you don’t usually encounter in typical frontend work — and that's part of the appeal.
+This project gives me the opportunity to explore problems you don’t usually encounter in typical frontend work.

 ### Can this project be converted to multiplayer?